 Neck – Inspect for the symmetry and range of motion.
 Palpate for masses, pulsations and jugular vein distention.
 Auscultate to listen for bruits over the carotid arteries.

 Lymph Nodes – Inspect and palpate for the size, shape, mobility, consistency, tenderness and inflammation.

-Breasts – For female, inspect the areola and nipples for position, pigmentation, inversion, discharge, crusting and masses.
-Check for size, shape, color, symmetry, surface, contour, skin characteristics and level of breast.
+Breasts – For females, inspect the areola and nipples for position, pigmentation, inversion, discharge, crusting and masses.
+Check for size, shape, color, symmetry, surface, contour, skin characteristics and level of the breast.
 Observe for retraction or dimpling of the skin.
 Palpate for the tissue distribution, masses, inflammation and engorgement.
 Note for skin texture, moisture and temperature.
-For male, inspect the nipple and areola for ulceration, nodules, swelling or discharge and tenderness.
+For males, inspect the nipple and areola for ulceration, nodules, swelling or discharge, and tenderness.